 Ph.D. in Sociology

-At least six of these courses must be formal graduate seminars offered by the department, either as graduate seminars, independent readings, advanced undergraduate/graduate seminars or upper-division courses.
-The five remaining courses can be taken as the student chooses, including graduate courses at other Boston-area universities, in consultation with her or his advisor.
+At least six of the additional fourteen courses must be formal graduate seminars offered by the department.
+One of those six seminars must be in social theory and one must be in research methods.
+Four additional courses must be completed within the department, either as graduate seminars, independent readings, advanced undergraduate/graduate seminars or upper-division courses.
+The four remaining courses can be taken as the student chooses, including graduate courses at other Boston-area universities, in consultation with her or his advisor.

 After the accreditation phase, the student prepares a dissertation prospectus and begins work on the dissertation.
 The requirements for the completion of the dissertation phase are: approval of the prospectus, approval of the dissertation and successful oral defense of the dissertation.

 The department supports a culture where teaching is highly valued.
 It is required that all Ph.D. students participate in undergraduate teaching.
 This typically means acting as a teaching fellow in one course per term over the course of six semesters and using this as an opportunity to develop the craft of teaching in collaboration with individual professors and through teaching workshops within the department and the Graduate School of Arts and Sciences.
 Students also act as a research fellow for a seventh semester during their first four years in the program.

 There is no foreign language requirement for the Ph.D. in sociology.

 Joint Ph.D. in Social Policy and Sociology

 Students can apply to the joint program leading to the Ph.D. in Social Policy and Sociology only after having completed at least one year of graduate study at The Heller School for Social Policy and Management or in the Department of Sociology's Ph.D. program.
 The joint program combines nine courses in sociology (at least one of which must be in sociology theory) with nine Heller School courses (including research methods).
 The deadline for applications is April 1.